tfmalt/node-sbanken/README.md

 ## API Wrapper (SDK)

-This is a simple object oriented wrapper for the SBanken Banking REST API's.
+This is a simple object oriented wrapper for the Sbanken banking REST API's.
 It removes the hassle of implementing the rest calls directly.
 It provides a fairly straight forward promise based library.
 All functions will return a promise that can be processed further.

 ## Installing